thecredibleway/thecredibleway-com/docs/jesus/life/parables/kingdom-of-god.md

 The parable also challenges you to trust God and the process of growth by His Spirit.
 Seeds do not become trees overnight.
 They require patience, protection and persistence.
 Likewise, the things you long to see flourish in your life will take time.
 You may not notice growth day by day, but over the years, the results can be astonishing.
-Trust that your small steps - if tended faithfully are not wasted.
+Trust that your small steps, if tended faithfully, are not wasted.

 The parable also calls you to consider how your growth might serve others.
 The mustard tree becomes a place where birds can rest.
 In the same way, as your life grows, your strength,